VitaliiKalinchyk/topic07-task01/README.md

 # JDBC create/read operations

-The purpose of this exercise is to train you to work with JDBC API.
+The purpose of this exercise is to train you to work with the JDBC API.
-Estimated workload is *50 min*.
+The estimated workload is *50 min*.

 ## Description